WORLD WAR II

 Alvin J. was born 2 June 1921 and died 18 May 2014.
 He enlisted on 5 January 1943 in Pennsylvania with the United States Army.
 He served in the European Theater of Operations and was a tank mechanic in the Ordinance Department.
 He was honorably discharged as a Technician Third Grade.
 He was a member of the Foxburg American Legion Post #636.

-Arnold Clair was born 11 June 1916 in Armstrong County, PA and was the son of Emmitt Josiah "Joe" Knappenberger (1878-1968) and the grandson of Jacob Knappenberger of Armstrong County, PA (1836-1922).
+Arnold Claire was born 11 June 1916 in Armstrong County, PA and died 23 November 2016 in Armstrong County, PA at the age of 100.
+He was the son of Emmitt Josiah "Joe" Knappenberger (1878-1968) and the grandson of Jacob Knappenberger of Armstrong County, PA (1836-1922).
 Arnold served with the Army Medical Corp in the European theatre during World War II and was near Berlin when the war ended.

 BILL J. KNAPPENBERGER (1922-1998)